Raymond James Upgrade Owl Rock Capital Corporation [ORCC]. What else is Wall St. saying?

-Owl Rock Capital Corporation [NYSE: ORCC] gained 2.98% or 0.34 points to close at $11.75 with a heavy trading volume of 1252124 shares.
-It opened the trading session at $11.38, the shares rose to $11.87 and dropped to $11.38, the range by which the price of stock traded the whole day.
-The daily chart for ORCC points out that the company has recorded -29.67% loss over the past six months.
-However, it is still -46.33% lower than its most recent low trading price.
+Owl Rock Capital Corporation [NYSE: ORCC] loss -0.94% or -0.12 points to close at $12.63 with a heavy trading volume of 1853622 shares.
+It opened the trading session at $12.99, the shares rose to $13.37 and dropped to $12.25, the range by which the price of stock traded the whole day.
+The daily chart for ORCC points out that the company has recorded -23.40% loss over the past six months.
+However, it is still -57.29% lower than its most recent low trading price.

 Here is what top equities market gurus are saying about Owl Rock Capital Corporation [ORCC]: